General (scope, time limits)

 Regarding the quality of interpretation during personal interviews, the personal interview shall be postponed to a later date where the interview official identifies that the applicant and the interpreter have difficulties understanding each other.[24]
 The interviewer shall inform the interpreter of the scope of the interview and the rules to be complied with.[25]

-In most provinces, there are shortages or a lack of interpreters in specific rare languages spoken by applicants.
-Moreover, the number of female interpreters remains very low.[28]
-Lack of sensitivity to and censorship of applicant’s statements have also been reported in claims relating to sexual orientation or gender identity.[29]
-Lawyers have expressed concerns about the quality of interpretation in removal centres including in important interviews on return.[30]
-Problems persisted in 2020-2021.
+In 2023, no concerns were reported on the adequate numbers of interpreters however there are shortages or a lack of interpreters in specific rare languages spoken by applicants.
+Moreover, the number of women interpreters remains low.[34]
+Even though gender of the interpreters and the applicants are considered.
+Lack of sensitivity to and censorship of applicants’ statements have also been reported in claims relating to sexual orientation or gender identity.[35]
+Lawyers have expressed concerns about the quality of interpretation in removal centres including in important interviews on return.[36]
+However, as a positive development, the number of interpreters increased.[37]

 Report